High-level CLI for Git

 merge

-When using the "merge" sync-feature-strategy, git sync merges the parent and tracking branches into local feature branches.
+When using the "merge" sync-feature-strategy, git town sync merges the parent and tracking branches into local feature branches.

 rebase